-LtGen Sattler served as the Director of Strategic Plans and Policy (J5) the Joint Staff from September 2006 until his retirement in August 2008.
+LtGen Sattler served as the Director of Strategic Plans and Policy (J5) at the Joint Staff from September 2006 until his retirement in August 2008.
 Prior to joining the Joint Staff, he was the Commanding General of the First Marine Expeditionary Force and Commander, Marine Corps Forces Central Command from September 2004 to August 2006.
-During this period, he commanded all forces in Al Anbar Provence in Iraq from September 2004 through March 2005.
+During this period, he commanded all forces in Al Anbar Province in Iraq from September 2004 through March 2005.
 Prior to Commanding I MEF, he was the Director of Operations (J3) for Central Command from August 2003 to July 2004.
 In November 2002, he stood up and commanded the initial Combined Joint Task Force-Horn of Africa and established the Headquarters in the Country of Djibouti.
 He commanded the Second Marine Division, Camp Lejeune, NC prior to sailing to the Horn of Africa.

 LtGen Sattler served in three other positions as a junior general officer.
 He was the assistant Division Commander, Second Marine Division from June 1997 to August 1998.
-He reported to the Joint Staff in September 1998 and served as the Deputy Director for Operations (Combating Terrorism) J-34 until July 2000 when he reported to Marine Corps Headquarters where he served for one year as the Director for Marine Corps Public Affairs.
+He reported to the Joint Staff in September 1998 and served as the Deputy Director for Operations (Combating Terrorism) J-34 until July 2000 when he reported to Marine Corps Headquarters, where he served for one year as the Director for Marine Corps Public Affairs.

 In addition to the normal tours as a junior infantry officer, LtGen Sattler served three years as an acquisition officer and four years as the Marine Corps Congressional Liaison Officer to the House of Representatives.
-He brings 37 plus years of Marine Corps experience in leadership, command and staff positions, jointness, interagency coordination, strategic planning, congressional liaison, strategic communication and team building to the Analytic Services Team.
+He brings 37-plus years of Marine Corps experience in leadership, command and staff positions, jointness, interagency coordination, strategic planning, congressional liaison, strategic communication, and team building to the Analytic Services team.